Auckland burglaries: Parnell liquor store latest to be targeted overnight

 A door to the shop was smashed and completely removed from its hinges.

+Enquiries into the incident are ongoing and those with information are asked to contact police on 105 phone service or go to https://www.police.govt.nz/use-105, using Update My Report and quoting the reference number 220802/5772.

+Information could also be provided anonymously through Crime Stoppers on 0800 555 111.

-This comes after four people were arrested after a burglary at a Liquorland in Albany in June.
+This ram raid comes after four people were arrested after a burglary at a Liquorland in Albany in June.

 After smashing into the store, the group fled the scene in a vehicle and were later caught near the Albany Highway, said a witness.